clementjambon/ps-utils/README.md

 ### BaseViewer

 `BaseViewer` provides a simple backbone to build your own viewer in very few steps.
-Check out [Demos](#demos) for concrete examples.
+Check out [Examples](#examples) for concrete examples.
 `BaseViewer` automatically initializes `polyscope` and callbacks.
 Initialize your variables by overriding `post_init(...)`.